by Ken Bakely

 45 Years is a rich, engaging, and mature drama of complexities.
-Haigh made a name for himself a few years ago with Weekend, a very good film detailing the early stages of a relationship between two twentysomething gay men.
+Haigh made a name for himself a few years ago with Weekend, a very good film detailing a relationship between two twentysomething gay men.
 Here, he focuses on the dynamics between a heterosexual couple who have been together for nearly a half-century.
 What’s striking is that how, even within the fray of high-strung feelings, Haigh depicts Kate and Geoff’s life with warmly instilled direction, showing a marriage lived-in, and adapted to throughout the passage of time and the aging of its participants.
 Lol Crawley’s cinematography is impressive, and makes sure to never call attention to itself, with carefully chosen shots and framing that exude a robust nature which suits the setting perfectly.

 But the real reason to watch 45 Years is to have privilege of watching Charlotte Rampling and Tom Courtenay, two excellent, storied performers who are working at the top of their respective games here.
 The standout is Rampling, as Haigh follows her attempting to reconcile what she has learned and what she knew before, realizing that the two may no longer be exclusively compatible.
 That final scene I mentioned before, which makes gut-wrenching usage of The Platters’ “Smoke Gets in Your Eyes”, provides more than enough justification of Rampling’s Oscar nomination, as her body language is at once painstakingly restrained and torn open, baring her character’s stomped-upon, utterly conflicted soul.

 And Courtenay is also worthy of credit.
 His performance is even more cut down, based on the decisions Geoff makes to hide what is already hidden, knowing that this is not a wise choice, but simultaneously remaining unwilling to let everything out at once.
 He is reluctant to speak to his wife about Katya directly – tellingly, many of his early references to the situation are framed around comments regarding global warming, and wondering out loud if the increased temperatures are how the glacier melted enough to reveal his deceased partner’s corpse.
 Courtenay and Rampling’s expertise in a refined, honed approach, carries the film above cheapness.